How to Use Google Pay for WooCommerce: A Definitive Guide

 Google Pay API

-Google Pay in WooCommerce Website
+Google Pay on WooCommerce Website

 Integrate Google Pay straight into your WooCommerce store’s checkout page to allow your customers to buy physical products like groceries and apparel, as well as intangible/downloadable/subscription-based services such as gym memberships and hotel reservations.
-With the integration of Google pay to your WooCommerce shop, your customers will be able to purchase products and services from your website effortlessly.
+With the integration of Google pay into your WooCommerce shop, your customers will be able to purchase products and services from your website effortlessly.

 Google Pay in Android App